X 100pre: Background

 Bad Bunny embarked on his La Nueva Religión Tour Part I and Part II in 2018, which concluded in September.
 The tour grossed more than $16 million worldwide.

 After releasing various singles during 2018, on December 23 he announced via social media that his debut album would be released at midnight on Christmas Eve.

 Following the release of the album, Bad Bunny revealed in an Instagram live video that he was not working under his first label Hear this Music and his previous manager DJ Luian because he was not able to release albums under his previous management.

+The album cover design was created by Sergio Vazquez and "inadvertently" gave Bad Bunny the idea for using the "third eye" in many of his future shows.

 Composition

-X 100pre is primarily a Latin trap and reggaeton album, which also incorporates elements of pop, rock, hip-hop, R&B, bachata, dembow, ballad, acoustic, electronic, house, reggae, dancehall, tropical, cumbia, and salsa.
+X 100pre is primarily a Latin trap and reggaeton album, which also incorporates elements of pop, rock, hip-hop, R&B, bachata, dembow, ballad, acoustic, electronic, house, reggae, dancehall, Andean, tropical, synth-pop, pop-punk, chillwave, and synthwave.

-Promotion

 Singles

 "Estamos Bien" was the first single to be released, accompanied by a music video on June 28, 2018.
-On October 18, 2018, he released the single "Mia" featuring Drake, marking Drake's second song in Spanish.
+On October 18, 2018, he released the single "Mía" featuring Drake, marking Drake's second song in Spanish.

-Following the success of "Mia", Bad Bunny released "Solo de Mí" on December 15, 2018.
+Following the success of "Mía", Bad Bunny released "Solo de Mí" on December 15, 2018.
 On January 18, 2019, he released the video of "Caro".
 Ricky Martin sings backing vocals on the track.

 The video of "Si Estuviésemos Juntos" followed on February 14, 2019, and the video of "La Romana", featuring Dominican dembow artist El Alfa, was released on April 6, 2019.